voilacode/authmini/README.md

-I'll create a README.md file for AuthMini V4 based on the V3 README file and the additional documentation you've provided.
-Here's the new README for V4:

 # AuthMini V4

 A production-ready authentication application that builds on **AuthMini V3**, using **TypeScript**, **Fastify**, **Alpine.js**, **PostgreSQL**, **Prisma ORM**, and **ES Modules (ESM)**.
 Designed for developers to learn **TypeScript integration**, **type safety**, and **basic unit testing** with Vitest, while maintaining a robust authentication system.